 If you want Google Assistant to also play some form of audio, be it music, audiobooks, podcasts, the radio, news or even sleep sounds, click Add media under 'And then play...'

 We selected Music, then tapped the cog wheel beside it to enter a specific type of music - "All I Want For Christmas" by Mariah Carey.
-Click back to exit when you have entered your choice.
+Click Ok when you have entered your choice, then tap Add at the top of the screen.

-To save your finished routine just tap the tick icon at the top of the New routine screen.
+To save your finished routine just hit Save at the top of the New routine screen.
 Then give it a try.

 Also see: Funny things to ask Google Assistant